AlexCue987/konsumers/README.md

 For a complete working example, refer to `examples/basics/TemperatureChanges.kt`.

-Any consumer can be used to store a state.
+Any implementation of `Consumer` can be used to store a state.
 Multiple states can be collected at the same time, or at different times.
-This is demonstrated in `examples/basics/TemperatureChanges.kt`.
+This is demonstrated in `examples/basics/RaceResults.kt`.

-### Using states in transformations

-Using states in transformations, such as mappings and filters, allows for multiple advantages.
-They will be discussed below, one example at a time.

-* Filters and mappings can use a state, or have their own state, which allows for easy solution to many common problems.
-* Mappings do not have to produce an outgoing value for every incoming one, allowing us to solve problems without creating many short-lived objects.
-* In general, transformations process an incoming value, and provide one outgoing value, or several, or none at all.

 #### Stateful filters.

 In the following example we are processing a sequence of bank account deposits and withdrawals, and our filter makes sure that the account balance is never negative.
 The filter has a state which stores the current account balance, which allows for an easy solution.

 ```kotlin